Media Studies

 To view the most recent semester’s course schedule, please see Rice's Course Schedule.

-Cinema and Media Studies (CMST)
+Media Studies (MDIA)

-CMST 201 - HISTORY OF CINEMA AND MEDIA I: INVENTION TO 1945
+MDIA 201 - HISTORY OF CINEMA AND MEDIA I: INVENTION TO 1945

 Short Title: HISTORY OF CINEMA AND MEDIA I

-Department: Cinema and Media Studies
+Department: Media Studies

 Grade Mode: Standard Letter